-ENDERGONIC: A phenomenon which involves uptake of energy.
+ENDERGONIC: A phenomenon that involves uptake of energy.

-ENDOCRINE: A phenomenon which relates to the presence of ductless glands of the type typically found in vertebrates.
-The endocrine system involves hormones, the glands which secrete them, the molecular hormone receptors of target cells, and interactions between hormones and the nervous system.
+ENDOCRINE: A phenomenon that relates to the presence of ductless glands of the type typically found in vertebrates.
+The endocrine system involves hormones, the glands that secrete them, the molecular hormone receptors of target cells, and interactions between hormones and the nervous system.